General Liability Insurance Coverage

 Questions concerning coverage contained in each of these sections should be directed to Risk Management.

 Medical Payments is a limited amount of insurance coverage designed to pay for the medical expenses of a person (not employee) injured on the insured’s (WVU) premises, regardless of fault.
 The BRIM Comprehensive Liability Policy does not provide this coverage for state agencies.
 Injured persons must file a liability claim against WVU and WVU must be found negligent before the medical expenses of the injured person will be paid.
-WVU employees injured on the job are expected to file workers compensation claim with the Medical Management Unit within the Department of Human Resources.
+WVU employees injured on the job are expected to file workers compensation claim with the Medical Management Unit within the Department of Talent and Culture.

 WVU employees , (faculty and staff) are insured under all sections of the Comprehensive Liability Policy “ while acting within the scope of their duties ”.